Burrata Caprese Crostini Bites

 - Next, in a small bowl, add the cherry tomatoes, sprinkle a little salt over them, and toss to blend.
 Set them aside.

-- Working with each slice of bread, one at a time, lightly spoon some olive oil over the bread and rub it over the bread with the back of the spoon.
-Take a clove of garlic and run it up and down the bread.
+- In a small glass, pour some extra virgin olive oil.
+Working with each slice of bread, one at a time, lightly brush some olive oil over the bread.
+Next, take a clove of garlic and run it up and down the bread.

-- Repeat with each slice of bread needed.
+- Then, place a slice of Burrata cheese on top, and add a few slices of cherry tomatoes on top and transfer to a serving platter.
+Repeat with each slice of bread needed.
 (Keep in mind, the amount of bread you will need will be determined by the amount of Burrata cheese you slice).

 - Yields: 4 to 6 crostini bites, or more (depending on the size)